Joshua-Pok/blackandwhite/ListOfMistakes.md

 4) try not to break to inner edge when you still have 2 moves on adjacent inner edge becuz it fucks you if you eliminate them both simultaenously
 5) when opponent breaks to edge/inner edge check what moves have opened up as a result edge when you still have 2 moves on adjacent inner edge becuz it fucks you if you eliminate them both simultaenously
 6) conversely when playing on edges/inner edges be mindful of what moves you open up because you poison your response.
+7) last box is a real thing

+if u have to open 2 opening where its already bad for opponent to play is ok

+pre condition to taking the edge is that the response is bad... duh but also no duh bad meaning opens 2 spaces or 2 directions.

 brain damage is real pls send help

+middle game think in terms of areas.

+## WHen playing one space away

+WHen u play one space away and u make a hole u cant access it sucks

+## where did i go wrong i lost a friend
+if he has a quiet feed but u can play one away first u should - play before it gets difficult to play.

+why are u so trigger happyyy - okay to play quiet moves if it forces him to open somewhere else for you to play.

+stacking on top of their a is so ufcking bad its unbelievable. i refuse to do this anymore now landing is also good if opponent one away makes hole they cannot access dont need to cover all their moves only need to cover their **quiet** moves.
+Imagine covering moves that you dont need to and giving them good opion bad habit covering one good move but opening up another one or even more.
+STOP PLAYING ONE AWAY AND COVER HIS GOOD EDGE MOVES OHMYFUCKINGGOD

+when to play the diagonal a from the double inner b?: need to find out theres this reoccuring theme where just because he play u can play something back dosent mean you cant play his move first, let him play something back and then play a third counter move rationale is 2-1 is better than 1-1 check this when looking at pairs